fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 And to my pleasant surprise, this opened many new doors.
 However, I also had some surprising and unexpected experiences, so here I include some of my observations.

-When being unreasonable, resistance to new ideas is typically expected from older generations, but it can be extremely disorienting when it comes from a friend or significant other.
+When being unreasonable, resistance to new ideas is typically expected from older generations or strangers, but it can be extremely disorienting when it comes from a friend or significant other.
 Teenage years give one plenty of practice debating with parents, teachers, or mentors.
 Unfortunately, it can be much harder to deal with negative reactions to a new idea when they come from someone with whom you were presumably intellectually well-aligned.
 And, if the idea digs deep enough, it can, with immediate effect, create an emotional rift with a person you care deeply about.